 - Alternatively, you can just enter the values in the calculator above.

 Another way density is described is volumetric mass density.
 It’s typically denoted using the greek letter rho, ρ.
 For pure substances and elements the density of that substance is equal to the mass concentration.

-The most common weight density is measured is using a hydrometer.
+The most common way density is measured is using a hydrometer.
 A hydrometer measures the force acting on an object due to buoyancy.
 It then calculates the density of the object from the amount of water displaced since the density of water is known.